HOME

 POINT OF NO RETURN

 Soaring at 26,000 feet without a drop of fuel, nothing is predictable.
 Not the weather, not the technology.
 And certainly not the fate of a man alone for five days in a fragile, first-of-its-kind aircraft with nothing but ocean below.
-This 95 minute theatrical documentary takes you behind the headlines of the first solar-powered flight around the world, where two courageous pilots take turns battling nature, their own crew, and sometimes logic itself, to achieve the impossible.
-Not just to make history, but to inspire a revolution.
+The film takes you behind the headlines of the first solar-powered flight around the world, where two courageous pilots take turns battling nature, their own crew, and sometimes logic itself, to achieve the impossible.
+Not just to make history, but to inspire a clean energy revolution.